-- 250 For an accumulation fund, the auditor is concerned with whether the net assets of the SMSF exceed the vested benefits, which are payable to members irrespective of whether they continue as a member.
+- 252,250.
+For an accumulation fund, the auditor is concerned with whether the net assets of the SMSF exceed the vested benefits, which are payable to members irrespective of whether they continue as a member.
 If there is a deficiency in net assets with respect to vested benefits the SMSF may not be a going concern, so the auditor undertakes further audit procedures to investigate the deficiency.
 These procedures include identifying whether an actuarially determined technical insolvency program is in place and assessing whether it enables the SMSF to continue as a going concern.
-The trustee is required to initiate a technical insolvency program, designed by an actuary to return the SMSF to a solvent position within five years, if the SMSF is technically insolvent under the SISR.77 An accumulation fund is technically insolvent under the SISR if the net realisable value of the assets of the SMSF is less than the minimum guaranteed benefits to members.78 - 251 For a defined benefit fund, the value of accrued benefits may be an indicator of future funding deficiencies and inadequacies in the current contribution arrangements in funding future benefits that may arise.
+The trustee is required to initiate a technical insolvency program, designed by an actuary to return the SMSF to a solvent position within five years, if the SMSF is technically insolvent under the SISR.
+77 An accumulation fund is technically insolvent under the SISR if the net realisable value of the assets of the SMSF is less than the minimum guaranteed benefits to members. - 253.251.
+For a defined benefit fund, the value of accrued benefits may be an indicator of future funding deficiencies and inadequacies in the current contribution arrangements in funding future benefits that may arise.
 Therefore, the auditor determines whether the value of accrued benefits exceeds the value of the SMSF's net assets.
-If this is the case, the SMSF may not be a going concern, so the auditor undertakes further audit procedures to investigate the deficiency, including determining whether: - (a) The net assets exceed the value of vested benefits; - (b) the SMSF has a current actuarial funding and solvency certificate;79 or - (c) the SMSF is technically insolvent under the SISR, due to the minimum benefit index80 being less than 181 and if so, whether an actuarially determined technical insolvency program has been initiated by the trustees and a special funding and solvency certificate has been obtained.
+If this is the case, the SMSF may not be a going concern, so the auditor undertakes further audit procedures to investigate the deficiency, including determining whether: - The net assets exceed the value of vested benefits; (a) - the SMSF has a current actuarial funding and solvency (b) certificate; 79 or - the SMSF is technically insolvent under the SISR, due to the minimum benefit index 80 being less than 1^{81} and if so, (c) whether an actuarially determined technical insolvency program has been initiated by the trustees and a special funding and solvency certificate has been obtained. - 254.252.
+A deficiency in net assets with respect to the value of vested benefits of a defined benefits fund indicates that the SMSF may be experiencing going concern problems and the auditor assesses the actuarial certificates and any technical insolvency program in place to determine if this deficiency can be overcome.
+The auditor considers:

-$^{^{77}}$ Regulation 9.38(1) of the SISR.
+Regulation 9.38(1) of the SISR.

-80 The minimum benefits index is calculated in accordance with regulation 9.15 of the SISR.
+The minimum benefits index is calculated in accordance with regulation 9.15 of the SISR.
+Regulation 9.21 of the SISR.